canonical/certification-docs/MAAS_Advanced_NUC_Installation_And_Configuration-trusty.rst

    -  You should see a login prompt.

 #.
-Log in to the web UI using the username and password you added
+Log in to the Dashboard using the username and password you added
    above for the superuser.

 #.
 Click on the down arrow next to the user name in the top right